Isildil/agave/README.md

 Throughout the analysis, multiple assumptions were made to manage challenges with the data.
 These assumptions and caveats are noted below:

-•	The 0 lost hectares reported is an error or mistake in recollecting the data
+•	The 0 lost hectares reported is an error or mistake in recollecting the data, the data used for the lost hectares was obtained by subtracting the Harvested hectares to the Planted Hectares.

 •	All data for Agave is related to the species of Agave Tequilana Weber